Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/GroupsApi.md

 To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.

-  'include':  // Array<string> | Returns additional information about the group.
+  'include':  //  | Returns additional information about the group.
 The following optional fields can be requested:
 * parentIds
 * zones

-  'where': where_example // string | A string to restrict the returned objects by using a predicate.
+  'where': where_example //  | A string to restrict the returned objects by using a predicate.
-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.